Troubleshooting OIDC sign-in

 Source: https://docs.settlemint.com/docs/developers/sso-oidc/troubleshooting

-Each failure below names the symptom, the cause, and the fix.
-The errors surface either on the provider's page (before the redirect back) or on the DALP error page (after the callback).
+Each OIDC sign-in failure maps to a named cause and a concrete fix.
+You will see errors either on the provider's page before the redirect back, or on the DALP error page after the callback.
 For setup context, see [FusionAuth setup](/docs/developers/sso-oidc/fusionauth-setup) and [Configure an OIDC provider](/docs/developers/sso-oidc/configure-provider).

 ## `invalid_redirect_uri` [#invalid_redirect_uri]

-**Cause:** The callback URL DALP sends is not registered on the provider's application.
-DALP's callback is `/api/auth/oauth2/callback/<provider-id>`, and the host must match exactly — a deployment that answers on more than one host (for example a per-branch local host) needs each host registered.
+Cause: the callback URL DALP sends is not registered on the provider's application.
+DALP's callback is `/api/auth/oauth2/callback/<provider-id>`, and the host must match exactly.
+A deployment that answers on more than one host, such as a per-branch local host, needs each host registered.

-**Fix:** Register `https://<dapp-host>/api/auth/oauth2/callback/<provider-id>` for every host the dapp serves.
+Fix: register `https://<dapp-host>/api/auth/oauth2/callback/<provider-id>` for every host your Console deployment serves.
 See [FusionAuth setup → Register the redirect URL](/docs/developers/sso-oidc/fusionauth-setup).

 ## `issuer_missing` [#issuer_missing]

-**Cause:** `requireIssuerValidation` is `true` (the default), which requires the RFC 9207 `iss` parameter on the authorization response, but the provider does not implement RFC 9207 and omits it.
+Cause: `requireIssuerValidation` defaults to `true`, which requires the RFC 9207 `iss` parameter on the authorization response.
+The provider lacks RFC 9207 support and omits it.
 FusionAuth is the common case.

-**Fix:** Set `requireIssuerValidation: false` for that provider.
-The ID token's `iss` claim is still validated against discovery, so this does not disable issuer checking entirely.
-Keep the default `true` for providers that do support RFC 9207.
+Fix: set `requireIssuerValidation: false` for that provider.
+The ID token's `iss` claim is still validated against discovery, so your issuer check remains active.
+Keep the default `true` for providers that support RFC 9207.
 See [Configure an OIDC provider → Issuer validation and RFC 9207](/docs/developers/sso-oidc/configure-provider).

 ## `name_is_missing` [#name_is_missing]

-**Symptom:** The callback fails with `name_is_missing`; the account is never created.
+Symptom: the callback fails with `name_is_missing`; the platform never creates the account.

-**Cause:** The provider returned no `name` claim.
+Cause: the provider returned no `name` claim.
 DALP requires a name to create the user.
-Some providers derive `name` from a dedicated full-name field rather than concatenating first and last name — if that field is empty, no `name` claim is emitted.
+Some providers derive `name` from a dedicated full-name attribute rather than concatenating first and last name.
+If that attribute is empty, no `name` claim is emitted.

-**Fix:** Populate the user's full-name field at the provider.
-For FusionAuth, set the user's **Full name** (the `fullName` field) — first and last name alone are not enough.
+Fix: populate the user's full-name entry at the provider.
+For FusionAuth, set the user's Full name (the `fullName` field).
+First and last name alone are not enough.
 See [FusionAuth setup → Set the user's full name](/docs/developers/sso-oidc/fusionauth-setup).

 ## `email_is_missing` [#email_is_missing]

-**Fix:** Verify the user's email at the provider, or configure the provider to mark the address verified.
-Do not work around this by suppressing the claim for unverified users.
+Fix: verify the user's email at the provider, or configure it to mark the address verified.
+Do not work around this by suppressing the claim for unverified users in your integration.

 ## Signs in as `member`, not `admin` [#signs-in-as-member-not-admin]